 AQD staff visited the Cadillac Renewable Energy LLC facility to perform an inspection.
-Accompanying me on the inspection was Chase Shepherd, Plant Manager, Ryan Putvin, Operations Manager, Cheryl Hainich, EH&S Manager for Atlantic Power, and Tammi VanTil of Madison Consulting.
+Accompanying me on the inspection was Ryan Putvin, Operations Manager.
 The purpose of the inspection was to determine the facility's compliance with Renewable Operating Permit (ROP) No. MI-ROP-N1395-2021.
-Typically, this facility operates at half load (Net 14 Megawatts) but this day they were asked by Consumers Energy to run at full load (Net 34 MW).
-One additional note is that this facility was down due to fire from September of 2019 to August of 2020.
-Following are the findings of this inspection:
+Typically, this facility operates at half load (Net 14 Megawatts) and were operating at this rate the day of inspection.